|15 % w/w||1 x 30g tube||£20.70|

 You may want to avoid consuming these to prevent your rosacea from being triggered.

-Common side effects include:
+Common side effects of Finacea gel include:

-Less common side effects can include:
+Less common side effects of Finacea gel can include:

-Rare side effects can include:
+Rare side effects of Finacea gel can include:

-Do not use Finacea Gel if you are allergic to any of the ingredients.
+Do not use Finacea gel if you are allergic to any of the ingredients.

 Inform your doctor if:

-You can still wear makeup while using Finacea Gel.
+You can still wear makeup while using Finacea gel.
 If you are applying it after using the treatment, wait for the gel to sink in first.
 There are camouflage cosmetics available to cover up severe redness.

 Rosacea and eczema are two different skin conditions which are not related.
 Rosacea causes flushing, redness and small spots whereas eczema appears as red, itchy dry patches of skin.
 They are each treated in different ways.

 We’re a fully regulated pharmacy, with qualified doctors and happy customers